andy-yun/pytorch-0.4-yolov3/README.md

 * maximum epochs option, which is automatically calculated, somestimes is too small, then you can set the max_epochs in your configuration.

 #### Recorded yolov2 and yolov3 training for my own data
+* When you clicked the images, videos will played on yoube.com

 * yolov2 training recorded :
 [![yolov2 training](https://img.youtube.com/vi/jhoaVeqtOQw/0.jpg)](https://www.youtube.com/watch?v=jhoaVeqtOQw)